This question appeared in the Bombay University exams in the year 1973.

 Mu = Coefficient of friction,

-A little consideration shows that since the string is in tension means that the block is trying to slide downward and the frictional
+A little consideration shows that since the string is in tension means that the block is trying to slide downward and the frictional force is trying to oppose this toward the upward direction.

 The block is in equilibrium because of the following forces.